 This may be a perfectly valid objection, though.
 Perhaps the business truly does have a rigid budget for the current fiscal period.
 That doesn't mean you're out of luck.

 Ask the prospect when they'll be discussing their budget for the next fiscal period.
-Schedule a meeting for shortly before that time so your product will be fresh in their minds during those budget discussions.
+Schedule a meeting for shortly before that time so that your product will be fresh in their minds during those budget discussions.

 2. We Already Buy from Your Competitor

-The biggest mistake you can make when you hear this object is assuming it means the customer is happy with your competitor.
+The biggest mistake you can make when you hear this objection is assuming it means the customer is happy with your competitor.
 Instead, ask the prospect, "If you could change anything about [competitor], what would you change?"

 That question has two purposes.
 First, it tells you what you need to do to win the prospect's business away from your competitor.
 Second, it gets the prospect thinking about your competitor's flaws.